EciStg/order-placement/probe/README.md

             },

             "items": {
-              "description": "one or more things a buyer wishes a seller to provide ", "type": "array",
+              "description": "one or more probes.",
+              "type": "array",
               "minItems": 1,
               "maxItems": 1000,